 But I still love them!
 They are super vibrant and bold!

-As far as the collection – I wanted to have at least half the cards be birthday-themed because that is the #1 selling card at Mucho Mas, and in the industry too!
+I wanted to have at least half the cards be birthday-themed because that is the #1 selling card at Mucho Mas, and in the industry too!
 So I created a variety of English and Spanish versions.
 I wanted the collection to be a reflection of my POV as “Crafty Chica” in addition to “Latino greeting cards!”

 We are a diverse community, so I really hope my cards translate to people who love Latin culture, bright colors, positivity and living life big and bright!
 And I’m praying this opens the doors for more Latino greeting cards from other designers to be on store shelves as well.
 Let’s normalize diversity!
 Props to Madison Park Greetings for incorporating my cards into the general market of greeting cards (as opposed to only during Hispanic Heritage month), it shows they see them as being universal and needed all year round for everyday life!